malthe/ugandasms/src/docs/readme.rst

 Overview
 ========

-RapidSMS-CVS is an SMS reporting system designed to assist community vulnerability surveillance using SMS reporting.
+SMS-CVS is an SMS reporting system designed to assist community vulnerability surveillance using SMS reporting.

 License